 Operation via GPIB is possible if the optional GPIB interface is installed.
-With all power off, connect the load to the KLN 750W using either local or remote sensing.
+With all power off, connect the load to the KLN using either local or remote sensing.
 If units are to be connected in series or parallel, refer to PAR.
 2.8.
-Connect the GPIB connector to the GPIB port (see Figure 2-1 and Table 2-1).
+Connect the GPIB connector to a computer (ensure a proper GPIB interface card is installed in the computer) and the KLN GPIB port (see Figure 2-16).
 Turn power on and refer to PAR.
 3.2 for power supply basics and PAR.
-3.6 for remote mode programming.
+3.6 for digital remote mode programming.
+Verify GPIB communication using the utility software supplied by the manufacturer of the GPIB card installed in the computer.

+Use I/O select (see PAR.
+3.3.15) to select GPIB programming interface.
 The default GPIB address is 07; to change it refer to PAR 3.3.17.
 The unit automatically enters remote mode when a command is accepted.